GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ﻿# Introduction to SpecIF Model Integration

 The usage of SpecIF for a specific purpose is called an 'application'.
-An important application is to integrate models and other specification artefacts from different sources.
+An important application is to integrate models and other specification artifacts from different sources.
 Currently transformations or importers exist for BPMN, Archimate, ReqIF, Excel and UML/SysML.

 The integration of elements of different sources is generally done by name and type.